tytydraco/yessleep/out/Im_an_archivist_for_a_private_university_I_found_some_strange_tape_recordings_PART_2.md

 \[SPLASH\]

 STEVENS: Oh fuck, there’s blood everywhere.
-Fucking rig brok*—* \[PAUSE\] What?
-How*…* Why is there a ceiling there?
+Fucking rig brok— \[PAUSE\] What?
+How… Why is there a ceiling there?
 Where’s the fucking cliff?
 CLARA!
 TOM!
 Please, god.
 Help me!
 Where am I?!

 \[LOUD SCREECHING, GALLOPING\]